Is a Wrist MRI right for you?

-Over time there has been a correlation drawn to the increase of handheld technology use and wrist injuries.
+Over time, there has been a correlation drawn between the increase in handheld technology use and wrist injuries.
 Research has shown that 7% to 16% of people in the UK will suffer from Carpal Tunnel Syndrome (CTS)

 The wrist is a complicated joint, home to many small bones, muscles, tendons, nerves and ligaments.

-Wrist pain can affect individuals across all ages demographics, particularly those who perform strenuous repetitive tasks.
+Wrist pain can affect individuals across all age demographics, particularly those who perform strenuous repetitive tasks.
 However, it is more prevalent as we get older, beginning in middle age.

 If you have been experiencing wrist pain and have thought about getting a wrist MRI scan, continue to find out what you can expect from the procedure.